blaetter/pepgen/README.md

 ## Introduction

 This application generates personalized ePubs.
-As ePubs are just compressed Folders and files, all you have to to is to provide unzipped versions of your ePub.
+As ePubs are just compressed folders and files, all you have to do is to provide unzipped versions of your ePub.
 The application itself is not build to be called directly from the enduser (although it is comfortable for testing purposes), it is more an application that can speak to your website or shop.

 ## Requirements